 - Mondays (Tuesday if Monday is a Holiday) the official room change is sent out which includes notifying any any new roommates along with the prior roommates.
 This allows time to prepare the space along with time for the new roommates to create living norms within a shared space by completing a new roommate agreement

 - Thursday/ Friday the student can pick up their new key from their new neighborhood office between 8am-5 pm and complete their room condition report via their self-service page under RCR

 - The following Monday by noon, the prior room key most be turned in to the original neighborhood office

 Things to Consider

 During the first few weeks of the term, each roommate completes a roommate agreement outlining expectations for their shared space.
 Room or residential changes may occur two weeks after each term has begun if space availability permits.
 Unless there are extenuating circumstances, changes will not be made prior to this time.
 All persons involved in a room change must be aware of the circumstances and understand the steps.
 If you are having difficulties in your current room, contact a residence life staff member within your respective neighborhood.
-Roommates are encouraged to participate in a mediation facilitated by a residence life team member before a room change will be considered.
-Please be aware that there are usually limited spaces open on campus.
+Roommates are encouraged to participate in a mediation facilitated by professional staff, including Dr Linda Dunn, before a room change will be considered.
+Please be aware that there are usually limited spaces open on campus

 For students in living-learning communities: Because you have agreed to stay in the community and be involved for the entire academic year, you are not permitted to move out of the LLC unless there are extenuating circumstances.